 The first testing option is through the LA County DPH, which has specific testing criteria and is ramping up testing through drive-thru sites.
 You can request an appointment on the link below. https://lacovidprod.service-now.com/rrs

 Yes, we are open and are still offering all services but with some important changes.
 New or existing patients should call the office first to set up a telemedicine video or phone call with one of our providers.
-These telemedicine or phone visits will be the main way we provide care over the next 3 months or more.
 We are now able to bill most insurance plans for telemedicine consults.
 We will collect the same copay as you have for your regular in-person visits and you will be responsible for any remaining amount if you have a deductible.

 We are now also offering IV services, microcurrent, Acupuncture and Myofacial release services but please be aware of the following protocol when you have these appointments.